Jason Forde: Senior

 On 10 July 2016, Forde started the Munster final against Waterford on the bench.
 He came on as a 50th-minute substitute for Niall O'Meara and collected a second successive winners' medal following the 5–19 to 0–13 victory.
 Forde was again named on the bench for the All-Ireland final against Kilkenny on 4 September 2016.
 He was the first substitute to be introduced in the 44th minute when he came on for Michael Breen at midfield.
 Forde scored 0-02 from play and ended the game with an All-Ireland medal following a 2–29 to 2–20 victory.

 On 16 April 2017, Forde became involved in an on-field scuffle with Wexford manager Davy Fitzgerald during the National League semi-final.
 He was able to line out in the subsequent 3–21 to 0–14 defeat by Galway in the final, however, Forde subsequently received a one-match suspension.

 Forde played in a second successive National League final on 8 April 2018.
 Lining out at full-forward he top scored with 2-12 but ended on the losing side following a 2–23 to 2–17 defeat by Kilkenny.
 Forde ended the National League as top scorer with 7-72 from seven games.
 He ended the season by being nominated for an All-Star.

 On 30 June 2019, Forde was selected at right wing-forward when Tipperary qualified to play Limerick in the Munster final.
 He scored six points, including three from frees, in the 2–26 to 2–14 defeat.
 On 18 August 2019, Forde lined out at left wing-forward when Tipperary faced Kilkenny in the All-Ireland final.
 He top scored for the team with eight points and ended the game with a second All-Ireland winners' medal following the 3–25 to 0–20 victory.
 Forde ended the season by receiving an All-Star nomination.

+On 20 July in the 2025 All-Ireland final, Forde started in the full-forward line as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.